 This procedure involves elevating the sinus membrane and placing bone graft material onto the sinus.
 This graft material consolidates and is replaced by the patients own bone.
 This new volume of bone then allows dental implants to be placed in the back regions of the upper jaw.

 Onlay Bone Grafting

 Such grafting procedures may be performed separately or together, depending upon the individual’s condition.
 There are several areas of the body which are suitable for attaining bone grafts.
 In the maxillofacial region, bone grafts can be taken from inside the mouth in the area of the chin, or further back in the third molar region.
-In more extensive situations, a greater quantity of bone can be attained from the hip or from the outer aspect of the tibia in the knee.
+In more extensive situations, a greater quantity of bone can be obtained from the hip or the outer aspect of the tibia in the knee.